-Demand Management
+Demand Management and Water Security

-The Townsville City Council Water Demand Management Strategy 2015 - 2025 was adopted by council in July 2015.
+The Townsville City Council Water Demand Management Strategy 2015 - 2025 was adopted by Council in July 2015.
 The Strategy provides the vision and framework for water demand management into the future.
-Drivers for effective water demand management in Townsville include opportunities for deferral of significant water infrastructure capital investments, which could lead to savings for the Townsville community, improved water security and the ability to cope with drought.
-In the 2018/19 financial year, Townsville Water will focus on investigating and implementing Fit for Purpose Water opportunities, and undertaking projects which will meet the objectives of the Strategy and the Townsville Water Security Taskforce.
+Drivers for effective water demand management in Townsville include opportunities for deferral of significant water infrastructure capital investments, which could lead to savings for the Townsville community, improved water security and the ability to cope with future drought.